Staff. |

 A Vermont native, Tony has devoted countless hours to local musical and theatrical productions, both as a technician and performer.
 Focusing on high-quality productions, he sought seamless sound reinforcement integration working for Montpelier High School, meeting the needs of a variety of performances.

-He plays clarinet, saxophone, and bass guitar with local groups like the Vermont Symphonic Winds, Green Mountain Mahler Festival, and in pit orchestras with the Lamoille County Players.
+He plays clarinet and saxophone with local groups like the Vermont Symphonic Winds, Green Mountain Mahler Festival, and Vermont Jazz Ensemble.
 Tony directed Montpelier's Capitol City Band for its 2019 season.

-When he’s not musically engaged, he is a graduate student and research coordinator at the University of Vermont who enjoys mountain biking, hiking, and skiing.
+When he’s not musically engaged, he's studying complex systems and data science at the University of Vermont, and enjoys mountain biking, hiking, and skiing.

-He plays clarinet, saxophone, and bass guitar with local groups like the Vermont Symphonic Winds, Green Mountain Mahler Festival, and in pit orchestras with the Lamoille County Players.
+He plays clarinet and saxophone with local groups like the Vermont Symphonic Winds, Green Mountain Mahler Festival, and Vermont Jazz Ensemble.
 Tony directed Montpelier's Capitol City Band for its 2019 season.

-When he’s not musically engaged, he is a graduate student and research coordinator at the University of Vermont who enjoys mountain biking, hiking, and skiing.
+When he’s not musically engaged, he's studying complex systems and data science at the University of Vermont, and enjoys mountain biking, hiking, and skiing.